klzig/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 Previously we had a mix between `iOS` and `Ios` namespaces.
 We have unified them all to `Ios`.

 #### Android
-As we now don't have separate projects for each platform's implementations, we got rid of the Xamarin limitation for naming android projects as "Android" (that's why the convention of `Droid` exists!).
+As we now don't have separate namespaces for each platform's implementations, we got rid of the Xamarin limitation for naming android projects as "Android" (that's why the convention of `Droid` exists!).
 In summary, we have changed most namespaces that included `Droid` to `Android`.

 #### tvOS
 Previously we had a mix between `tvOS` and `Tvos` namespaces.
 We have unified them all to `Tvos`.